-Tulsa Police to begin deploying license plate reader cameras to test new program
+Tulsa police to begin deploying license plate reader cameras to test new program

 Breashears said the cameras will be mounted on public utility poles where they will be clearly visible to the public.

-“You want people to know they are there,” Breashears said.
+“You want people to know they are there,” he said.
 “It’s also used as a crime deterrent.”

 Capt.
-Jacob Johnston said Tulsa Police Department is participating in the same camera program as the Sheriff’s Office.
-Under the terms of the agreement, Tulsa Police Department is partnering with the National Police Foundation on a study of the effectiveness of license plate technology.
+Jacob Johnston said the Tulsa Police Department is participating in the same camera program as the Tulsa County Sheriff’s Office.
+Just as the Sheriff's Office is, under the terms of the agreement, the Tulsa Police Department is partnering with the National Police Foundation on a study of the effectiveness of license plate technology.

 “Because of the size of our city and the number of devices that we have and our focus on reducing violent crime, our strategy really is to place them in areas where they will assist us with those investigations,” Johnston said.

-The cameras have the ability to read license plates and identify vehicles by their make, model, color and other distinguishing characteristics, Johnston said, providing another tool not just for solving crimes but for responding to Amber and Silver alerts.
+The cameras have the ability to read license plates and identify vehicles by their make, model, color and other distinguishing characteristics, providing another tool not just for solving crimes but for responding to Amber and Silver alerts, Johnston said.

 “Our policy restricts officers from using the alert as the sole probable cause to stop a car,” Johnston said.

-Johnston said the city signed the agreement with Flock Safety several months ago and that Tulsa Police Department has used the time since to draw up a policy for how the technology is to be used.
+He said the city signed the agreement with Flock Safety several months ago and that the Police Department has used the time since to draw up a policy for how the technology is to be used.

 Johnston said he is aware of about three or four neighborhoods that are interested in sharing their camera images with police.